Gestational Surrogacy in Houston, Texas

-Gestational surrogacy is a great pregnancy alternative for a woman who is unable to carry children due to a previous hysterectomy, a uterine abnormality, multiple IVF failures, or a medical condition that could result in harm to her or her baby during pregnancy.
-It is also a way for same-sex male couples to conceive a biological child.
+Gestational surrogacy is a great pregnancy alternative for a woman who is unable to carry children due to a previous hysterectomy, a uterine abnormality, multiple In vitro fertilization (IVF) failures, or a medical condition that could result in harm to her or her baby during pregnancy.
+It is also a way for same-sex couples (male) to conceive a biological child.

 How does a surrogate mother get pregnant?

-In the case of gestational surrogacy, a surrogate mother gets pregnant through in vitro fertilization (IVF).
-During this process, eggs and/or sperm from you and/or your partner (or a donor) will be retrieved to perform IVF.
+In the case of gestational surrogacy, a surrogate mother gets pregnant through In vitro fertilization (IVF).
+During this process, eggs and/or sperm from you and/or your partner (or a donor) will be combined during In vitro fertilization (IVF).
 Various combinations of egg and sperm can be collected, depending on your desire and/or ability to have biological children, and the resulting embryo will be comprised of one of the following:

-- A donated egg with sperm from the intended father, in which case the intended father would be genetically related to the child
+- Egg donation with sperm from the intended father, in which case the intended father would be genetically related to the child

 - The intended mother’s egg with donor sperm, in which case the intended mother would be genetically related to the child

-After the eggs and sperm are collected from you and your partner or an egg/sperm donor, the eggs will be fertilized in our lab and allowed to mature for 5 days.
-Once the fertilized eggs, now called embryos, have matured, we will work with you to select the highest quality ones for transfer and insert them into your surrogate’s uterus.
+After the eggs and sperm are collected from you and your partner or an egg or sperm donor, the eggs will be fertilized in our lab using assisted reproductive technology and allowed to develop for 5 days.
+Once the fertilized eggs, now called embryos, have developed, we will work with you to select the highest quality embryos for embryo transfer and transfer them into the gestational carrier’s uterus.

 How is gestational surrogacy different from traditional surrogacy?

-Gestational surrogacy differs from traditional surrogacy in that the surrogate mother has no genetic tie to the child.
+There are two types of surrogacy.
+A gestational surrogate differs from traditional surrogate in that the gestational surrogate mother has no genetic tie to the child and is not the biological mother.
 With traditional surrogacy, the surrogate mother’s own eggs are fertilized through intrauterine insemination (IUI) rather than IVF as in gestational surrogacy.
 Traditional surrogacy makes for a more complicated legal situation due to the biological connection the surrogate shares with the baby.
 For this reason, traditional surrogacy is not allowed in the state of Texas.

 Can a surrogate mother decide to keep the baby?

-Before surrogacy is pursued, a proper legal contract is put in place to protect everyone.
-Once the contract is signed you can rest easy knowing that the baby is yours to keep from birth.
-At Inovi we will work with you to ensure the highest level of legal protection before beginning any procedures.
+Before surrogacy is pursued, a proper legal contract is put in place to protect everyone and to address the expectations, medical risks and parental rights of the intended parents and gestational surrogate for the full term of the pregnancy.
+The state laws in each state vary so it is important to review them with your legal representative prior to proceeding.
+Once the surrogacy contract is signed you can rest easy knowing that the baby is yours to keep from birth.
+At Inovi Fertility & Genetics Institute, your health care providers will work with you to ensure the highest level of legal protection before beginning any procedures.

 Ready to pursue gestational surrogacy?